Deir ez-Zor Governorate: Siege of Deir ez-Zor

 On 11 April 2014, Islamic State (ISIS) withdrew from Abu Kamal to the T2 oil site, where a Syria-Iraq pipeline runs.
 On 3 July, the Syrian Organisation for Human Rights (SOHR) said that all towns and villages on the route from Abu Kamal to Al-Bab, passing through Raqqa governorate, were now under ISIL control.
 Only the provincial capital Deir ez-Zor and the military airport were outside of it.
 The city of Deir ez-Zor was split between al-Assad's forces and an amalgam of rebel groups.
 In 2014 ISIL militants massacred an estimated 900 members of the Al-Shaitat tribe in the governorate, following resistance to the group's control of the area.
 In early 2016, fighters from the Syrian Democratic Forces entered the governorate following the Al-Shaddadi offensive.
 Until October 2017, ISIL controlled all of the countryside, while Syrian Government forces held out in the capital.
 On 14 October 2017, Russia confirmed that Al-Mayadeen was recaptured by the Syrian army amid a major offensive.
 The military fully secured Deir ez-Zor city on 3 November and on 17 November 2017, ISIL surrendered the island of Hawijat Kati, bringing all areas around the city under Army control following the two-month offensive.
 On 23 October 2017, the Syrian troops began an offensive towards Abu Kamal, being ISIL's last stronghold in the governorate.
 The city was captured on 19 November 2017 after changing hands three times.

 ISIL defeat and insurgency in Deir ez-Zor

 During the Deir ez-Zor campaign ISIL was militarily and territorially defeated by the Syrian Democratic Forces (SDF).

-In 2018 ISIL started to conduct insurgent attacks against SDF forces in Deir ez-Zor.
+In 2018, ISIL started to conduct insurgent attacks against SDF forces in Deir ez-Zor.

-Post-Assad
+Post-Assad era

 On 26 February 2025, four SDF fighters and eight civilians were killed in a Turkish airstrike on military positions of SDF.

 The Syrian transitional government engaged in various armed altercations with the SDF in the months after the March 10 agreement, predominantly in Deir ez-Zor Governorate.
+On 18 January 2026, the Syrian armed forces captured the entire governorate from the SDF during the 2026 northeastern Syria offensive.